AnalystEric/Hotel_Booking_Analysis/README.md

 # <p align="center">Hotel Booking Analysis</p>
-As Data Analyst Students at Codebasics.io, after learning various applications of Python, we will apply the concepts and functions we have learned to create our first data analysis project.

 ## Background of the project
 An imaginary company called AtliQ Grands is a hotel chain that has operated in various cities in India for over 20 years.
 Their operations cover Delhi, Mumbai, Bangalore, and Hyderabad.